Rear admiral (India): Appointments

 Officers in the rank of rear admiral hold important appointments like Flag Officer Commanding Western Fleet (FOCWF) and Flag Officer Commanding Eastern Fleet (FOCEF).
-The flag officers commanding naval areas and the admiral superintendents of the naval dockyards are also officers of the rank of rear admiral.
+The flag officers commanding naval areas (FONA/FOGA, FOMA, FOTNA, FOK, FOGNA) and the admiral superintendents of the naval dockyards are also officers of the rank of rear admiral.
 At naval headquarters, rear admirals hold the appointments of assistant chief of naval staff in different staff branches and those of additional director general.

 Insignia

-The flag of a rear admiral has a horizontal red stripe and a vertical red stripe intersecting at the centre.
-On top of the intersection is superimposed a navy-blue Ashoka Chakra with one red roundel in the upper canton and one in the lower canton next to the staff.
+The flag of a vice admiral has a gold-blue octagon bearing naval crest in the middle, and two blue stars placed vertically at hoist side.

 The badges of rank have a crossed sword and baton over two eight-pointed stars and the Ashoka emblem above, on a golden shoulder board.
 A rear admiral wears gorget patches which are golden patches with two white stars.
 In addition to this, the double-breasted reefer jacket has two golden sleeve stripes consisting of a broad band with one narrow band.